learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 ### Feature Engineering

-A "Feature" is a measurable attribute of phenomenon being observed.
+A "Feature" is a measurable attribute of phenomenon being observed - the number of bedrooms in a house or the weight of a vehicle.
 Based on the nature of analystical question asked in the first step, a data scientist may have to engineer additional features not found in the original dataset.
 Feature engineering is the process of using expert knowledge to transform raw data into meaningful features that directly address the problem you are trying to solve.
 For example, taking weight and height to calculate Body Mass Index for the individuals in the dataset.
 This stage will substantially influence the accuracy of the predictive model you construct in the next stage.

 <img src='feat.png'>

 ### Predictive Modelling

 Modelling is the stage where you use mathematical and/or statistical approaches to answer your analytical question.
-Predictive Modelling refers to the process of using probabalistic statistical methods to "Predict" the outcome of an event.
+Predictive Modelling refers to the process of using probabalistic statistical methods to try to predict the outcome of an event.
 For example, based on employee data, an organisation can develop a predictive model to identify employee attrition rate in order to develop better retention strategies.

 Choosing the "right" model is often a challenging decision as there is never a single right answer.
 Selecting a model involves balancing the accuracy and the computational cost of the analysis process.
 For example, some recent approaches in predictive modelling such as deep learning have been shown to offer vastly improved accuracy of results, but with a very high computational cost.